hypertrons/hypertrons-crx/README.md

 - **Developer Collabration Network within project**: Developer Collabration Network within project shows the collaboration between active developers within the project for a given time period.
 From this graph you can find the active developers in the given project.
 What's more, you can find the collaborative relationships between these developers.

-- **Project Activity & Influence Trend**: Project Activity & Influence Trend graph depicts the change in activity and influence since the project's inception.
-You can select one of the metrics to view, and switch the timeline to see the full change in the metrics or focus on the most recent months of data.
+- **Project Activity & Influence Trend**: The Project Activity and Influence Trend chart presents how the two metrics evolve since 2015.
+In the chart, you can zoom and drag using your mouse or touchpad, and you can toggle either of the data by clicking the legend buttons as well.

 ### Developer Releated